SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_24.png)

-If you activate a rule for a group, then Cumulocity asks you if you want to activate it for all childs (Click "YES"), or if you want to activate the rule for the single group only (Click “NO”).
+If you activate a rule for a group, then Cumulocity asks you if you want to activate it for all children (Click "YES"), or if you want to activate the rule for the single group only (Click “NO”).

 ![image alt text](/guides/users-guide/image_25.png)